Thiotricha sciurella

 Thiotricha sciurella is a moth of the family Gelechiidae.
-It was described by Walsingham in 1897.
+It was described by Thomas de Grey in 1897.
 It is found on the West Indies and from Mexico to Brazil.

 The wingspan is about 8 mm.
 The forewings are shining bluish white, with an elongate bright orange patch preceding the apex and reaching the costa but not the dorsum.
 This is preceded by a slight greyish shade, which does not extend along its upper edge and is followed by a strong black apical spot.
 Before and below the spot is an outwardly curved greyish shade, partly enclosing an elongate silver-white oblique streak along the tornus.
 Alternate orange and greyish-fuscous lines diverge downwards from the apex through the upper half of the cilia, which are plain greyish white about the tornus.
 The hindwings are pale blue-grey.